RELEASE: DCCA DISCIPLINARY ACTIONS (Through March 2025)

 Effective Date: 3-28-25

-RICO alleges that on or about April 22, 2024, Respondent was convicted for Operating a Vehicle under the Influence of an Intoxicant, in potential violation of HRS § 436B-
+RICO alleges that on or about April 22, 2024, Respondent was convicted for Operating a Vehicle under the Influence of an Intoxicant, in potential violation of HRS § 436B-19(14).(Commission approved Settlement Agreement.)

 Respondent: Certified Management, Inc. dba Associa Hawaii